.NET 1.1The Stack Collection

 Pop Method

-To retrieve items from a stack, the Pop method is used.
-Pop returns the item that appears at the top of the stack, boxed within an object.
-To extract the item into a variable, the object can be cast to the correct type.
+To retrieve items from a stack you call the Pop method.
+Pop returns the item from the top of the stack and removes it from the collection.
+The item is returned as an object that can be cast to the correct type.
 In the following example, the ToString method is used to perform the conversion as three items are added to and then retrieved from a stack.
 Not that the order of extraction is the reverse of the order in which the items were pushed onto the stack.

 Stack breadcrumbs = new Stack();